 Request an SSL certificate

-After you purchase an SSL certificate, you need to request it for the domain name (or "common name") you want to use.
+After you purchase an SSL certificate, you need to request it for the website's domain name (or "common name") you want to use.

 Before you start